 When can I read the Guidelines to the school boarding minimum standards?

-The Guidelines to the Minimum Standards and Requirements for the Registration of School Boarding Premises are now available, see:
+The Guidelines to the Minimum Standards and Requirements for School Boarding Premises Registration are now available, see: